vahidm90/ng-indigit/README.md

 ## Configuration

-You can use the following options with supported types for further customizations:
+You can pass the following attributes values of supported types for further customizations:

 <table>
 <thead>